instantlinux/docker-tools/k8s/README.md

   from any given application (splitting database writes across a MariaDB cluster isn't fully supported at this time, there are race conditions which create performance problems).

+### The version 1.15.0 upgrade fiasco

+The kubeadm update procedure didn't work for 1.13->1.14 upgrade so when an unknown fault took down my single master, I opted to do a fresh install of 1.15.0.
+That led to a multiple-day total outage of all services.
+Here are notes that might help others prevent similar
+debacles:

+* Networking and DNS are fundamental, and can fail silently on a newly built cluster.
+Use a busybox container to ensure you can do DNS lookups against the nameserver listed in /etc/resolv.conf after generating a new master and worker(s).
+Do not proceed until you've solved any mysteries that prevent this from working (and THIS CAN TAKE DAYS on a bare-metal cluster.)

+* If you only have a single master that has failed, don't do anything intrusive to it (like, say, the obvious--restoring a backup; this totally clobbered my setup).
+If it's been running for more than a couple months, chances are it's got some hard-to-replace configurations and the currently available backup/restore procedures may not (or probably won't) save you.
+Build a new one and use the old server as reference.

+* Switching from flannel to calico 3.8 was fraught with problems.
+Hours into things, I couldn't figure out why coredns wouldn't resolve any names from any pod: wound up sticking with flannel for the foreseeable future.
+Also, it's easy to get both flannel and calico installed, a major conflict.

+* Installation procedure for cert-manager is 100% different from 5 months ago.
+That took me about 3 hours to resolve.
+And I'd become over-reliant on cert-manager: without valid TLS certificates, my local Docker registry wouldn't come up.
+Without the registry, most services wind up in ImagePullBackoff failure state.

+* When restoring cert-manager, get ingress-nginx working first.

+* My efforts to lock down kubernetes security (based mostly on tutorial- style procedures found online) backfired big-time: bottom line is that if you have to do something manual to get your setup running after the community-supplied installer (kubeadm) finishes, then it's quite likely whatever script or resource definition you created to automate such manual processes *won't* work next time you need to do disaster- recovery or routine upgrades.

+* One thing I'd done that compromised availability in the interest of security was to encrypt etcd key-value storage.
+If I revisit that in the future, make sure to practice backup/restore a couple times, and make sure to document in an obvious place what the restore procedure is and where to get the decyption codes.
+I probably won't revisit this until the feature is fully GA.